-The Commercial team are Level 3 DSL trained to the same standard as the Designated Safeguarding Lead and will continue to keep their training relevant and up to date.
+The Commercial team are Level 3 DSL trained and will continue to keep their training relevant and up to date.
 The Commercial Deputy DSLs will be the main point of contact for any such safeguarding matters raised by Hirers during the holiday periods in the school year.
 The Commercial team are expected to help and support with referrals made by the Hirer DSL and will know how to get in touch with the DSL teams at the Boys/Girls' Schools to ensure they are made aware.
 The DSL team will seek advice and liaise where necessary with relevant agencies.
 During term time the Designated Safeguarding Lead (or a deputy) should always be available (during School hours) for staff in the Commercial Team to discuss any safeguarding concerns.
 Out of these hours, the Commercial Team should always be available, or have an adequate rota in place to enable them to contact a DSL.